Abhigyan001/calculatorReact/README.md

 # calculatorReact
-A calculator made using React.js
+A calculator made using React.js to learn React basics.